ASkalli/nonlinear_oscillator_network/README.md

 $$
 \dot{\mathbf{h}}^{[l]}(t) = -\alpha \mathbf{h}^{[l]}(t) + \boldsymbol{\beta}^{[l]} \cdot \sin\left(W_{\text{rec}}^{[l]} \mathbf{h}^{[l]}(t) + \gamma W_{\text{in}}^{[l]} \mathbf{h}^{[l-1]}(t) + \mathbf{b}^{[l]}\right) + \mu \mathcal{N}(0, 1) , \text{for}~h>1
 $$

 This PNN simulates a network of of coupled nonlinear oscillator nodes with the input being $h^{[0]}$, like MNIST images.
 Layers use **sparse, spectrally normalized** weights via a custom `SparseLinear` module to promote stability, weights are also symmetric to implement bi-directional coupling common in physical systems.
 I was previously using a small feedback $\alpha = 0.9$ but then the network needed 300 steps to reach steady state, that is too long and makes the code run slow.
 Right now I use $\alpha = 3$. $W_{\text{rec}}$ is left untrained for memory independent tasks like MNIST or FashionMNIST.
 The implementation is in the forward method.
+Also no noise for now, life is already hard enough ...

 When using the network to perform memory-independent tasks we wait for it to reach steady state: